Duke-Translational-Bioinformatics/duke-data-service/Docker.README.md

 docker-compose.circle.yml
 ---
 This docker-compose yml file is specifically configured for CircleCI.
-It does not extend dc-base.yml.
 This is to ensure that it works with the version of docker-compose that is made available on the CircleCI host machine.
 **Developers should not use this file unless they are troubleshooting a failed CircleCI build on the CircleCI machine**